fluree/docs.flur.ee/src/content/docs/infrastructure/network_infrastructure.md

 ### Consensus Algorithms

-If running FlureeDB in a decentralized manner, you need to choose a consensus algorithm.
+If running Fluree in a decentralized manner, you need to choose a consensus algorithm.
 The consensus algorithm determines how each node in your network agrees upon a series of states (blocks).

 The consensus algorithm for a network is specified in each database in the `_setting/consensus` predicate.